Ben Selling: Philanthropy

+Political career

 He served on the Port of Portland Commission, then on the Portland Dock Commission.
 After being elected to the Oregon State Senate in 1910, he served as President of the Senate for one session in 1911.
 He was also Speaker of the Oregon House of Representatives for one session, 1915.
 He ran for the United States Senate in 1912, losing by a few hundred votes to Harry Lane.

+Death and legacy

-After he died in 1931, four of his 40 employees sued his estate, saying he had promised the business to them.
+Selling died on January 15, 1931 of bronchial pneumonia.
+In his will, he left a $100,000 trust fund to provide scholarships for college students.
+After his death, four of his 40 employees sued his estate, saying he had promised the business to them.
 Their claims were rejected, as Selling was known for being honest and writing everything down.